TadiT7/treble_experimentations_wiki/Google-Pixel-4-and-Pixel-4-XL.md

 * Camera: Works
 * Speaker / Mic: Works
-Bluetooth 	              Not working
+* Bluetooth: Not working
-WiFi 	                      Works (but completly stable) SIM / Mobile Data / Voice     Works
+* WiFi: Works (but not completly stable)
+* SIM / Mobile Data / Voice: Works
-VoLTE 	                      Not tested
+* VolTE: Not tested
-Fingerprint 	              Not tested
+* Fingerprint 	              Not tested
-NFC 	                      Not working
+* NFC 	                      Not working
-Offline Charging 	      Not tested
+* Offline Charging 	      Not tested
-NFC                           Not working
+* NFC                           Not working
-Storage connection to PC      Works
+* Storage connection to PC      Works